-The Board met eight times during 2019.
+The Board met six times during 2023.
 Each director attended 75% or more of the aggregate of the meetings of the Board and of the committees on which he or she served, held during the period for which he or she was a director or committee member.

 Directors are encouraged, but not required, to attend our annual meetings of stockholders.
-All nine then-continuing directors attended our 2019 annual meeting of stockholders.
+All of the then-continuing directors attended our 2023 annual meeting of stockholders.